KajalMaurya02/Excel/README_Bike_Sale_Dashboard.md

-# 🚴‍♀️ Bike Sale Dashboard
+# 🚴‍♀️ Bike Sales Dashboard

-This Excel dashboard project analyzes bike sales data using:
+An interactive Excel dashboard built to analyze bike sales data, enabling easy filtering by region, customer type, and more.

+## 📊 Features
-- ✅ Data Cleaning
+- Data Cleaning using Excel tools
+- Used VLOOKUP, IF, AVERAGE functions
-- ✅ Pivot Tables
+- Pivot Tables & Charts for analysis
-- ✅ Charts & Slicers
+- Slicers for easy filtering
-- ✅ IF & AVERAGE functions
-- ✅ Interactive Dashboard Layout
+- Clean, dynamic Dashboard

-### 📊 Key Insights
-- Product-wise sales trends
-- Monthly performance overview
-- Regional analysis

-### 🛠 Tools Used
+## 📁 Tools Used
-- Microsoft Excel (Intermediate level functions)
+- Microsoft Excel

----

-🔗 Project by Kajal Maurya
+## 🎯 Objective
+To create a visually compelling dashboard and draw insights from bike sales patterns across locations and customer categories.